Stephen-Ehiabhi/readitaloud/readme.md

 # ReadItAloud

 readitaloud is a RESTful API used to convert your uploaded pdf to audio.
 The text is extracted from the pdf and then converted to audio, the audio is then downloaded on the device.

+Now you can get the audiobook of your favourite book! 😀

 ## Badges